lovehumanity/lovehumanity.github.io/_pages/About.md

 Generally I don't like talking about myself because I was into privacy a lot in my late teens and young adult years even sharing photos of myself was a big jump for me on this blog, but my general interests right now are computers.
 I want to learn more about reverse engineering computer software and I'm currently employed in a service desk role in an IT company and hoping to learn alot more about reverse engineering in my free time and am thinking about pursuing this as a full time job or programming for that mattar, something in IT really.
 I used to be really into ethical hacking and enjoyed the show Mr Robot which really inspired me to become an ethical hacker and did the OSCP, but that took a lot out of me and isn't an easy certification.

-I am 21 years old and was born on 08/08/2000 and have lived in London my entire life having grown up in a loving and caring family - I wasn't rich, but me and my family have got by over the years.

-I have taken up art a little lately and enjoy drawing occasionally, but I'm not very good at art so don't enjoy sharing my artwork with others or the public that much.
-I enjoy spending time with my family, but hoping to soon start a family of my own one day.

 In school I was really into History, Business Studies, Maths, Computers, Chess, Programming, Sociology, English, Debate club.
 I was an introvert in school so didn't really go out too much during my school years or my uni years for that mattar because I guess I was so afaid of what others would think of me and now I would like to make up for that lost time somewhat and be a lot more sociable which I am slowly but surely becoming.

-I've been a really good judge of character my entire life and am a 'face person' and so when I see someone's face I can kind of tell if they are a good or bad person and so this has saved me alot of potential suffering and betrayal in my life, which has been an immense blessing to me.

-I enjoy going for walks with my Dad and my dog Lola.
-I used to play on my Ukulele which I was inspired by from a girl on the ward I was at when I was young and can play a few songs on there.
+I enjoy going for walks with my Dad and my dog.
 I am also really into Music and have been enjoying Mozart lately.

 I have suffered from mental health in my life and to those who do suffer from mental health or think they suffer from mental heatlh, don't be afraid to ask for help, there is no shame in it and you are not a lesser man for asking for help because in our society we have this terrible view on what a man should and shouldn't be and this has evolved into toxic masculinity - which are things which are detrimental to us which we think is being a man when it isn't.